Classic, traditional luxury river boat for four in Upper Burgundy

 The Guest Cabin (upper and lower bunk beds) also has wardrobe, drawers, desk and en-suite shower-room.

-- Each bathroom has shower, hand basin and WC, toiletries, towels, bathrobes and hair-dryer.
-Opening porthole.
+- Each bathroom has shower, hand basin and WC, toiletries, towels, bathrobes and hair-dryer and opening porthole

 - Both cabins have air-conditioning.

-- The crew has completely separate quarters in the bows.
+- The crew has completely separate quarters in the bow.

 - There is a lower-deck salon has seating for six, and an outstanding feature of Randle is the upper wheelhouse with comfortable dining seating for six and great views of the surrounding Burgundy countryside.